Xiaolongnü

-Xiaolongnü (小龍女 (Xiǎolóngnǚ)) is the fictional female protagonist of the wuxia novel The Return of the Condor Heroes by Jin Yong.
+Xiaolongnü or Little Dragon Maiden is the fictional female protagonist of the wuxia novel The Return of the Condor Heroes by Jin Yong.
 In the novel, her physical appearances is described as follows: "skin as white as snow, beautiful and elegant beyond convention and cannot be underestimated, but appears cold and indifferent".
 She trains the protagonist Yang Guo in martial arts, and they eventually fall in love.

 Name

-In the novel, the guardians of Xiaolongnü (literally "Little Dragon Maiden") name her after the Chinese zodiac year in which she was born, the Year of the Dragon.
-Yang Guo, Granny Sun, and her martial arts master call her "Long'er", but otherwise, the novel gives her no other name.
+In the novel, Xiaolongnü's guardians named her after the Chinese zodiac year in which she was born, the Year of the Dragon.
+Yang Guo, Granny Sun, and her martial arts master call her Long'er.